GabrielleNaidoo/GABNAI273_FTO2306_GroupA2_GabrielleNaidoo_IWA-19-Final-Capstone/README.md

 This project was built using JS variables,for and for...of loops, arrays, objects, and events.

 Technologies used:
-VS Code, Git, and GitHub.
+JavaScript, VS Code, Git, and GitHub.